EdwardBetts/inosync/README.rst

 directories.
 Additionally inosync has no limitation on filename size and number of active watchpoints.

-A comparision to other approaches like DRBD, incron and FUSE can be found at lsyncds project page, mentioned above.
+A comparison to other approaches like DRBD, incron and FUSE can be found at lsyncds project page, mentioned above.